Full-time: Four years full-time, five years sandwich

 The course extends the BEng (Hons) Motorsports Engineering to develop analytical design skills and a masters year to provide progression to Chartered Engineer after completing postgraduate experience and appropriate responsibility.
 The BEng and MEng courses have the same first and second years.

-The first year has a ‘hands-on’ module in the student workshop.
+The first year (Year 2 if you started in the Foundation Entry) has a ‘hands-on’ module in the student workshop.
 A module in Drawing and CAD provide the requirements and mechanics of standards associated with modern engineering drawing.
 Race Car Anatomy provides a valuable insight to the design and manufacture of the components and systems in modern race cars.
 The remainder of the year is comprised of the modules in mathematics and engineering science to provide analytical design skills for the electrical and mechanical design of components and products.

 The final year develops a master's level approach and places you in the position of the professional engineer faced with complex issues and is concerned with the analysis, decomposition and synthesis of solutions to a variety of engineering problems and situations.